-Earning itself a top spot on our must-visit destinations is the Cuban capital city of Havana.
-Thanks to its signature vintage cars, flavorful cuisine, welcoming people and much more, Havana is a one-of-a-kind destination that begs to be explored.
-Here, take some time to get acquainted with the city before you visit.
+One of our must-visit destinations is Havana.
+Thanks to its signature vintage cars, flavorful cuisine, welcoming people and much more, the Cuban capital city is a one-of-a-kind destination that begs to be explored.
+Before you visit Havana, take some time to get acquainted with the area.

 Nickname: City of Columns